Click here for an overview of the Coordinators of the departments.

 3 years

 You can apply for admission and enrollment at any time.
-Please refer to the information on admission and enrollment as well as our dates and deadlines.
+Please refer to the information on admission and enrollment as well as our schedule of dates and deadlines.

 If you have any questions, please contact Dr. David Gilgen (david.gilgen@pknrw.de).

-The doctoral program deals with key factors and work design in times of change as well as the investigation of systems with regard to uncertainty, resilience and institutional change.
-In addition, change and resilience are addressed from the perspective of process chains and business processes.
+The doctoral program focuses on key factors and work design in times of change, as well as the analysis of systems with regard to uncertainty, resilience, and institutional transformation.
+In addition, it addresses change and resilience from the perspective of process chains and business operations.

 Dr.-Ing.